hodrigohamalho/amq-broker-demo/ARCHITECTURE.md

 - **`messageMigration`** drains a broker that scales down to the survivors.

-So Artemis **replication is often redundant on OpenShift** with what Kubernetes already does — and it costs **2× brokers** plus a **quorum dependency** (ZooKeeper / pluggable lock manager) to avoid split-brain.
+So Artemis **replication is often redundant on OpenShift** with what Kubernetes already does.
 The Operator doesn't expose replication as a first-class field; the native path is **PVC + cluster**.

 > *Which requirement does replication meet that PVC + reschedule